Best Fried Chicken. Ever.

 I cannot tell you what a great feeling it was to just be living together under one roof.
 Sadly with the housing market I think our house is worth the exact same amount we paid for it, but we have equity in it and didn’t buy during the whole housing market boom – at least we don’t owe more than what its worth. šŸ˜€

 So instead of showing you pictures in the beginning – I bring you 2005.
-Joe was 16 and Hannah was 13 in this picture – I took it around Thanksgiving for our Christmas card that year – its still so wierd to me how much they do look like they could be related!
+Joe was 16 and Hannah was 13 in this picture – I took it around Thanksgiving for our Christmas card that year – its still so weird to me how much they do look like they could be related!

 And Tony and I going to my office Christmas party – can you tell how excited he is to be dressed up!
 He’s so happy those days are over now that I have a new job!